On the Ropes (TV series)

 On the Ropes is an Australian drama series which screened on SBS on 28 November 2018.
 The four-part miniseries follows a young Iraqi-Australian woman who follows her dream of becoming an elite women's boxing trainer.
 Production for the series began in May 2018.

 Synopsis

-Amirah Al-Amir is an aspiring Iraqi-Australian boxing trainer who often has to deal with the physicality and deep-seated culture of misogyny in the sporting world.
-She works in the family gym in Sydney's western suburbs with world champion father Sami and her two brothers.
+Amirah Al-Amir (Nicole Chamoun) is an aspiring Iraqi-Australian boxing trainer who often has to deal with the physicality and deep-seated culture of misogyny in the sporting world.
+She works in the family gym in Sydney's western suburbs with world champion father Sami (Igal Naor) and her two brothers.

 Amirah secures a debut professional match for her hard-nosed fighter Jess Connor with the help of Strick, Sami's long-time promoter.
 Her father is furious that she went behind his back and threatens to cut her off.